 Here’s another great use for a concrete slab — a pad for your air conditioner condenser unit.
 Check out the project below, which one of our TH fans submitted.

 This is a great DIY-friendly project — tried and tested!

 Denise Kline says she and her husband faced a challenge after their air conditioner unit was installed.

 “When our new A/C unit was installed, they failed to tell us beforehand that it required a larger slab,” Denise says.

-So, her handy husband took matters into his own hands and poured a concrete slab.
+So, Denise’s handy husband took matters into his own hands and poured a concrete slab.

-6. Placed rebar across the frame to hold up the A/C condenser
+Next, he placed rebar across the frame to support the condenser.

 After that, he mixed Quikrete Concrete Mix, as directed on the yellow bag, and placed it in the new slab area, ensuring it’s smooth and level with the form.